Support with managing your debt

 A loan account is liable to the interest rate that is agreed when taking out a loan.
 The interest rate may be a fixed or a variable rate.
 The interest rate is set when the loan is taken out.

 A fixed interest rate means that the interest is fixed at a particular rate over a fixed time.
 If rates fall you can miss out on the benefits.

 A variable interest rate is subject to change and may rise and fall.
 Variable rates offer more flexibility than fixed rates.

-If you are having difficulties clearing your loan you should contact your branch and speak to a financial adviser.
+If you are having difficulties meeting your loan repayments you should contact 0818 200 334 or your branch and speak to a financial advisor.

 Click to link to a PDF which contains a glossary of loan terms.

 ||1% per month (12%per annum) Minimum €2.54 per month or part of the month

 Check to see if you are availing of Payment Protection Insurance on your Credit Card.
 This is an optional extra that you may have taken out when applying for your Credit Card.
 To see if you are availing of this insurance cover, please check your Bank of Ireland Credit Card Statement or call 0818 251 251.